rohitkanderi/UNIVERSAL_RAG_SYS/README.md

-# PolicyLens RAG
+# Universal RAG system

-PolicyLens RAG is a PDF question-answering project with two LLM paths:
+Universal RAG system is a PDF question-answering project with two LLM paths:

 - Local free mode using Ollama.
 - Web API mode using an OpenAI-compatible chat completion endpoint.